GuillemPalla/LexisApp/README.md

 **Visualization Hub** — write text and continue a story with the selected model:

 ![Visualization Hub](screenshots/visualization-hub.png)

-- **[MiniTransformerFromScratch](https://github.com/GuillemPalla/MiniTransformerFromScratch)** — base repo with the architectures and pipeline to train and evaluate the Lexis models this application runs.
-- **[Training artifacts](https://huggingface.co/GuillemPallares/MiniTransformerFromScratchModels)** — checkpoints and TensorBoard logs collected during training (one folder per run).
-- **[ONNX models](https://huggingface.co/GuillemPallares/models)** — all 11 models trained for this project, exported to ONNX with their config files.

 The visual components of this application (/src/screens) were generated with the assistance of AI using Cursor IDE, with minimal human intervention.